 The town of Pello lies on the intersection of the Arctic Circle and the Tornio River.
-You can hop a bus from Rovaniemi (100 kilometers away) or even Helsinki!
-Travel connections from Rovaniemi to Pello are easily arranged.
+From the south, you can take a train, or hop a bus from Rovaniemi (100 kilometers away).
+Travel connections from to Pello are easily arranged.

 Angling on the Arctic Circle

 Lying on the Arctic Circle grants Pello nightless nights for about 2.5 months a year.
 In that time, fishermen and hobbyists test their luck and skill on the mighty Tornio River.
 The Tornio is Europe‘s longest free-flowing river, as well as the northernmost natural habitat for prized zander.
 In short, it’s a fisherman’s paradise.
 Under the warm Midnight Sun, you can try your hand at rod-and-reel, fly-fishing, boat fishing, trapping … the list of possibilities goes on and on.

 Those looking to stretch their legs in the water can visit Lake Valkeajärvi, only 9km east of downtown Pello.
 Afterward, lace up your boots and head to the the famous Pieskänjupukka Scenic Trail.
 (Don’t worry if you can’t pronounce it.)

 Winter comes quickly, usually in November, covering Lapland with enough snow and ice to please a polar bear.
 Fishermen suit up in warm overalls and travel by snowmobile and hydrocopter across the aforementioned Lake Miekojärvi to cut holes in the ice and try their hand at ice-fishing.